clenk/stix2.0/examples/idioms/README.md

 * victim-targeting.target is not really defined sufficently to complete this idiom

 ### File Hash Reputation
-* indicator:confidence is specified as a cv, but the JSON schema says its an integer.
 * There was an indicated TTP, which I assumed is malware.
 * Malware requires a “kind”, but the idiom gave no indication what that should be